ALMAGAL VI. The spatial distribution of dense cores during the evolution of cluster-forming massive clump: Data

 The detailed description of data reduction, calibration, and imaging is presented in \citet{SanchezMonge2025}.
-The continuum images obtained from the combination of the data from all the arrays have a circular field of view (FoV) with a diameter of $\sim36$\arcsec, limited by the primary beam size of the 12m antenna and the cut to an attenuation of 0.3 applied when producing the continuum images \citep{SanchezMonge2025}.
-In each image, the noise level is rather homogeneous in the central region of the FoV with an average value of $\sim0.05$\,mJy/beam \citep{SanchezMonge2025}, but naturally increases towards the edges due to the antenna primary beam attenuation that causes a decrease in sensitivity by a factor of 2 at angular distances greater than $\sim13.8$\arcsec from the phase center.
+The continuum images obtained from the combination of the data from all the arrays have a circular field of view (FoV) with a diameter of $\sim36$\arcsec, limited by the primary beam size of the 12m antenna and the cut to an attenuation of 0.3 applied during the image processing \citep{SanchezMonge2025}.
+In each image, the noise level is rather homogeneous in the central region of the FoV with an average value of $\sim0.05$\,mJy/beam \citep{SanchezMonge2025}, but naturally increases towards the edges due to the antenna primary beam attenuation that causes a decrease in sensitivity by a factor of two at angular distances greater than $\sim13.8$\arcsec\,from the phase center.